As Bill Gates shrewdly pointed out, ”If your business is not on the internet, then your business will be out of business.”

 This is the title page of the website which contains key information about the business and its offerings.

 Development time — 18 – 22 hours (frontend), 4 – 6 hours (backend).

 Create interior pages

-Usually, such pages have similar structure and design, so successive pages will take less time to develop.
+Typically, pages of this nature have a similar structure and design, which means that subsequent pages will take less time to develop.

 Development time — 8 – 12 hours for the first interior page (frontend), 4 – 6 hours for the first page (backend) plus 2 – 3 hours for each successive page.

 At this stage, we create unique fields in the admin panel that the editor can use to update website content.